mariateresachaves/BigBlueButton/ESOF-DOCS/Software_Architecture/Deployment View.md

 The **deployment view** is used for describing the hardware components in which software components are deployed.
 Component and deployment diagrams are closely related: while the first ones describe the various components, deployment diagrams show how they are deployed in hardware.

-The main purposes of deployment diagrams are:
+The purpose of deployment diagrams can be summarized as:

 * Visualize hardware topology of a system
 * Describe the hardware components used to deploy software components